prkshadhkr/news/README.md

 ### Categories:
 	In this page users have ability to explore news based on country and categories.

-### Source:
+### Sources:
 	It has 128 differnt news outlets where users could navigate directly into their webpages.
 	Also this page lets users to add the news outlet into their feeds.

 ### Feed:
 	In this page users could create feed where they could add news outlets of their choices from source page.
 This page also allows users to remove news outlets and feed itself if they do not like them.
-Moreover, it also has a link for each feed where users could see the news from selected news outlets that they have selected from source page.
+Moreover, it also has a link for each feed where users could see the news only from selected news outlets that they have selected from source page.

 ### Board: